MMZaini/mmzaini.github.io/README.md

 # Site
-My first site made completley from css and html.
-Eventually ill add more programming languages as i learn.
-The more i add, the better the site looks.
+My first site made completley from CSS and HTML

 List Of Things To Add:
-make the site look better
-make the code look better
+make the site look (ALOT) better make the code look better